openclarity/docs.openclarity.io/content/docs/vmclarity/development/test_e2e.md

         1. Change the Asset Scan Delete Policy to `OnSuccess` or `Never` if debugging scanner VMs is required.
     5. Wait for install to complete

-1. Ensure that VMClarity backend is working correctly
+1. Ensure that VM Security backend is working correctly

     1. Get the IP address from the CloudFormation stack's Output Tab
     2. `ssh ubuntu@<ip address>`
-    3. Check the VMClarity Logs
+    3. Check the VM Security Logs

         ```shell
         sudo journalctl -u vmclarity